 What Is Strontium?

 If you’re not into chemistry, then those scientific facts probably don’t mean that much to you.
-So what is strontium exactly?
+So what is stable strontium exactly?
 It is an alkaline earth metal most similar to barium and calcium.
 It’s also referred to as being a “soft metal” like lead.
-(4)
+(4a) In addition, strontianite is a mineral that comes from concentrations of strontium compounds, and there are several strontium compounds.
+According to Wikipedia, “Strontianite (SrCO3) is an important raw material for the extraction of strontium.
+It is a rare carbonate mineral and one of only a few strontium minerals.
+It is a member of the aragonite group.”
+(4b) Another mineral containing strontium is celestite, which is used in strontium metal alloys.

 What does this alkaline earth metal look like in nature?
-It has a silvery white metallic color with a tint of yellow.
+Natural strontium has a silvery white metallic color with a tint of yellow.
 It can be found in soil and seawater as well as some foods.
 Seafood is a top source of Sr, but it can also be found in smaller quantities in whole milk, grains, beans, spinach, lettuce, celery, and root vegetables like carrots and potatoes.
 In the human body, approximately 99 percent of Sr is located in the bones.
-(5)
+(5a)

 5 Possible (and Controversial) Health Benefits of Strontium